 - 1. Launch a web browser. - 2.
 In the address field of your web browser, enter the IP address of the switch.
-The login page displays. - 3.
-In the Login Name field, enter admin as the user name, in the Password field, enter your local device password, and click the Login button. - The first time that you log in, no password is required.
+The login page displays.

+3. In the Login Name field, enter admin as the user name, in the Password field, enter your local device password, and click the AV UI Login button.

+The first time that you log in, no password is required.
 However, you then must specify a local device password to use each subsequent time that you log in.
-The Overview page displays. - 4.
-Select Configure > Network Profiles.
+The Overview page displays.

 - 5. At the top right of the Profile Templates table, click the Create AV Template link.
 The Create AV Profiles window displays. - 6.
 In the Profile Type field, enter a name for the type of service that the template can provide. - 7.
 In the Profile Description field, enter a description for the template. - 8.
-To enable multicast, click the Multicast button so that it turns green.
-By default, multicast is disabled and the button is gray. - 9.
-To enable PTP, click the PTP button so that it turns green.
-By default, PTP is disabled and the button is gray. - 10.
-To add a QoS configuration to the template, do the following: - a.
+To enable multicast, turn on the Multicast toggle so that it displays green and is positioned to the right.

+By default, multicast is disabled and the toggle displays gray and is positioned to the left.

+9. To enable PTP, turn the PTP toggle so that it displays green and is positioned to the right.

+By default, PTP is disabled and the toggle displays gray and is positioned to the left..

+- 10. To add a QoS configuration to the template, do the following: - a.
 To the right of the Quality of Service section, click the Add QoS link. - b.
 The fixed selection from the QoS Type menu is DSCP, but this setting also includes CoS. - In an incoming IP packet, the switch applies QoS according to the information in the DiffServ Code Point (DSCP) field. - In an incoming Ethernet frame, the switch applies QoS according to the information in the Class of Service (CoS) field.